-Meta Sean Dougherty, Marganne Hesch, Ray Turchetti, Randall Ota.
+Meta Sean Dougherty, Marganne Hesch, Ray Turchetti, and Randall Ota.

 about the filmmaker

-ANTERO ALLI has been developing his paratheatre medium since 1977 (as documented in his book, "Towards an Archeology of the Soul" and in his other videos.
-Alli's 2005 docufiction feature film, "The Greater Circulation", incoporates paratheatre processes in a critically acclaimed cinematic treatment of poet Rainer Maria Rilke's "Requiem for a Friend". (click photo for Alli paratheatre bio)
+ANTERO ALLI has been developing his paratheatre medium since 1977 (as documented in his book, "Towards an Archeology of the Soul" and seven videos.
+Alli's 2005 docufiction feature film, "The Greater Circulation", incoporates paratheatre performances in a critically acclaimed cinematic treatment of poet Rainer Maria Rilke's "Requiem for a Friend". (click photo for Alli paratheatre bio)

 Completed works, clips, vision statement, reviews